irixce/irixce.github.io/index.md

 > Previously, she worked as a software & research intern at [IBM Research](http://www.research.ibm.com/) in Yorktown, New York,
 > the Poggio Lab at [The Center for Brains, Minds, and Machines](https://cbmm.mit.edu/) of MIT,
 > the RoLi Lab at the [The Rowland Institute](https://www2.rowland.harvard.edu/) of Harvard University,
-> as well as a deep-learning startup, DeepCure, out of MIT.
+> and a deep-learning startup, DeepCure, out of MIT.

 > Ira is a recipient of several accolades and awards.
 As a Summa Cum Laude undergraduate, she was awarded Departmental Distinction from the Department of Computer
 > Science.
 In 2018, she was selected as a CRA-W Grace Hopper Research Scholar and has been awarded research fellowships funded by the NSF and Oracle.